karlfloersch/optimism/docs/design/op-supervisor-v2.md

 - [x] Implement persisted per-chain denylist in supervisor-v2 keyed by `PayloadID` (deterministic header-hash of payload).
 - [x] Minimal op-node change: optional denylist check via `SV2_DENYLIST_URL` to query supervisor before inserting a payload into EL; on deny, follow existing invalid/malformed path and discard.
 - [x] Tests in sysgo preset to validate denylist hit → rollback → re-sync behavior (block at height H is replaced; parent at H-1 unchanged).
-- [ ] Acceptance tests in `op-acceptance-tests` to cover multi-chain/cross-safe once cross-safe is integrated.

 Notes
 - Removed the seeded 1-in-N denylist policy.
 Entries are now managed explicitly (e.g., by tests or future supervisor policies) via the supervisor HTTP.